bhky/targetran/README.md

      TFRandomFlipUpDown()],
     num_selected_transforms=2,  # Only two steps from the list will be selected. selected_probabilities=[0.5, 0.0, 0.3, 0.2, 0.0],  # Must sum up to 1.0, if given.
-    probability=1.0  # Probability to apply this single combined transformation.
+    keep_order=True,  # If True, the selected steps must be performed in the given order. probability=1.0  # Probability to apply this single combined transformation.
 )
 # Please refer to the API manual for more parameter options.